tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_the_door_locked_Last_night_I_got_curious_and_found_out_why.md

 The clock on rustic paintwork told me it was 1am as I slipped down the stairs, careful not to make noise.
 That meant I’d been asleep for around four hours.
 I heard voices when I reached the kitchen door.
 Immie was laughing, and Rowan made a hissing noise.

 “That’s not fair.
-You always get the blue ones first and never give any a chance.
+You always get the blue ones first and never give anyone a chance.
 I call bullshit.”

 “Yeah, because you’re losing!”
 Immie shot back.